embedthis/ioto/AI/context/DEVELOPMENT.md

   * Contains release notes for each release of the project
 - benchmarks
   * Contains benchmark results for the project

+After each session, update the CONTEXT.md and save a SESSION-DATE.md with details of progress and context of the latest session.

 ### Designs